 - Sustainability - Carbon credits, biocide-free

-Both products demonstrate the importance of providing choice and diversity to the industry by developing coatings that recognize the differing preferences and operational requirements of ship owners and operators looking to invest in more sustainable hull coatings.
+Intersleek 1100SR demonstrates the importance of providing choice and diversity to the industry.
+By developing coatings that recognize the operational requirements of ship owners and operators we continue to invest in more sustainable hull coatings.

 The proof is in the polymer...